sagely/nconf-aws/README.md

 ## Usage

-There are two stores included with this module.
-The `awsinstance` store will load properties from the AWS dynamic metadata document (`/latest/dynamic/instance-identity/document`) with an optional whitelist parameter.
+There are three stores included with this module.
+The `awsinstance` store will load properties from the AWS dynamic metadata document (`/latest/dynamic/instance-identity/document`) with an optional `whitelist` parameter.
+You can also specify a `prefix` parameter that will prepend a prefix to properties as they are loaded into nconf.

 ``` js
   var nconf = require('nconf');